Barlow/Max Bell station

 Barlow/Max Bell station is a CTrain light rail station in Calgary, Alberta, Canada.
 It serves the Northeast Line (Route 202).
 It opened on April 27, 1985, as part of the original Northeast line.
+It is located in the Southeast quadrant of Calgary, in the neighbourhood of Albert Park/Radisson Heights.

 The station is located in the median of Memorial Drive Southeast, near the intersection with 19 Street Northeast.
 The station is 3.9 km from the City Hall Interlocking.